- CASE FILES

 The search of the missing group started with a big delay.
 The group was supposed to return in Sverdlovsk on February 14-15, on February 12 they were to send a telegram from Vizhay, their final point along the route.
 Parents were worried about their children and, of course, they called both the UPI sports club and the city sports club (according to Dubinina and Slobodin's families).
 I myself called the institute only on February 17, 3 days after the expected return date.
 I couldn't get hold of UPI sports club chairman Gordo, all my attempts to get through to him were futile.
 I then called the city sports club comrade Ufimtsev.
 He assured me that there is nothing to worry about, that the group is delayed for a week and they are on their way back.
 A certain fact is indignant and criminal: Gordo informed UPI party committee that a telegram had been received from Vizhay on February 18 reporting a delay of the group.
 Secretary of the UPI party committee comrade Zaostrovskiy F. P. did not check on Gordo's report and did not inform the Director of UPI comrade Siunov N. S. about the incident.
 The Director learned about the missing group only after he was phoned by comrade Fedchenko E. P. from the city party committee (I myself had to go to the city committee with a request to take measures to initiate search of the missing group).
 There was a telegram though, but from a different group that was in the same area (Blinov's group), so the institute's directorate was not informed about the negligence.
 The search began only at the insistence of the parents of the hikers.

-When the Polytechnic Institute began organizing the search, it turned out that the sports club did not have a route map which the hikers were supposed to follow in their trek, that is a scheme printed over a map.
+When the Polytechnic Institute began organizing the search, it turned out that the sports club did not have a route map which the hikers were supposed to follow in their trek, that is a topo drawn over a map.
 The deputy

-chairman of the UPI sports club, comrade Milman, learned from third parties that I had a map with the route before the group went on their hike, and called my sister Nina Sergeevna Anisimova with a request to provide the map to be used in the search.
+chairman of the UPI sports club, comrade Milman, learned from third party that I had a map with the route before the group went on their hike, and called my sister Nina Sergeevna Anisimova with a request to provide the map to be used in the search.
 But my brother Aleksander took this map with him on the trek.
-A map was given to to this brother (comrade Milman) by Ignaty Fokich Ryagin, deputy head of the trust Gipromedrud (if I'm not mistaken in the name), friend of ours.
-He knew about the trek because we (me and my brother) talked with him about the forthcoming trek.
+This map was given to my brother by Ignaty Fokich Ryagin, deputy head of the trust Gipromedrud (if I'm not mistaken in the name), friend of ours.
+He knew the area and discussed with my brother the upcoming trek.
 After the call from the UPI sports club at our request I. F. Ryagin restored from memory the route and drew it on a map, which I personally passed on February 19 to Colonel Ortyukov (who was the first one to fly to look for the group).

 The above fact testifies to the utter indifference and lack of control on behalf of those responsible for organizing the expedition and launching the search operation.